 The Roanoke Valley in Virginia's Blue Ridge features expansive mountain vistas and endless forest trails.
-Here are several loops for you to explore.
-Now don't forget your binoculars!
+Don't forget your binoculars!